-- (a) The only ground on which the Directors may remove a Director from office is that they fail without reasonable excuse to attend 3 or more consecutive Directors' meetings. - (b) Rule (a) above operates despite anything in: - (i) The Corporation's Rule Book; - (ii) An agreement between the Corporation and the Director concerned; or - (iii) An agreement between any or all Members and the Director concerned. - (c) Before removing the Director concerned, the Directors must give the Director concerned notice in writing: - (i) Stating that the Directors intend to remove the Director concerned from office because they have failed without reasonable excuse to attend 3 or more consecutive Directors' meetings; and
+- (a) The only ground on which the Directors may remove a Director from office is that they fail without reasonable excuse to attend 3 or more consecutive Directors' meetings. - (b) Rule (a) above operates despite anything in: - (i) The Corporation's Rule Book; - (ii) An agreement between the Corporation and the Director concerned; or - (iii) An agreement between any or all Members and the Director concerned. - (c) Before removing the Director concerned, the Directors must give the director a Director concerned notice in writing and they must give the director: - (i) Stating that the Directors intend to remove the Director concerned from office because they have failed without reasonable excuse to attend 3 or more consecutive Directors' meetings; and - (i)(ii) Stating that the Director concerned has 14 days to object in writing- to the removal. - (d) If the director objects, they If the Director concerned does not object, the Directors must remove the Director concerned. - (e) If the Director concerned does object: - (i) The Directors cannot remove the director.
+Director concerned.

-- (ii) Stating that the Director concerned has 14 days to object in writing to the removal. - (d) If the Director concerned does not object, the Directors must remove the Director concerned. - (e) If the Director concerned does object: - (i) The Directors cannot remove the Director concerned. - (ii) The Corporation, by resolution in General Meeting, may remove the Director in accordance with rule 9.12.1. - (f) If the Director concerned is removed, the Corporation must give them a copy of the resolution as soon as possible after the resolution has been passed. - (g) If a person is appointed to replace a Director removed under this rule the time at which: - (i) The replacement Director; or - (ii) Any other Director, is to retire is to be worked out as if the replacement Director had become Director on the day when the replaced Director was last appointed a Director.
+- (ii) The director can only then be removed at a general meeting or AGMCorporation, by resolution in General Meeting, may remove the Director in accordance with rule 9.12.1-. - (f) Directors'If the Director concerned is removed, the Corporation must give them a copy of the resolution as soon as possible after the resolution has been passed. - (g) If a person is appointed to replace a Director removed under this rule the time at which: - (i) The replacement Director; or - (ii) Any other Director, is to retire is to be worked out as if the replacement Director had become Director on the day when the replaced Director was last appointed a Director.

-10. Functions Powers and Duties of Directors
+10. Functions Powers and officers' Duties of Directors